ioBroker/ioBroker.vis/ROADMAP.md

 ##notion:
-* add a "_project" view:
+* Export import of whole projects

-  this view can not deleted and will be render always as first view but don't be show
+* Show leading lines when moving or resizing the widgets

-* Special "_project" view: Widgets
+* Special Widgets
    for example: popups, soundplay,.....

 * Write the instruction: how create previews and developing generally